isc-projects/kea/doc/sphinx/arm/install.rst

          --with-pgsql=/usr/local/bin/pg_config \
          --prefix=/opt/kea

-If you have any problems with building Kea using the header-only Boost code, or you'd like to use the Boost system library (assumed for the sake of this example to be located in /usr/pkg/lib):
+Users who have any problems with building Kea using the header-only Boost code, or who would like to use the Boost system library (assumed for the sake of this example to be located in /usr/pkg/lib), should issue these
+commands:

 .. code-block:: console